Skip to main content

 Temporal applications are built using an abstraction called Workflows.
 You'll develop those Workflows by writing code in a general-purpose programming language such as Python.
 Conceptually, a Workflow defines a sequence of steps.
 With Temporal, those steps are defined by writing code, known as a Workflow Definition, and are carried out by running that code, which results in a Workflow Execution.

 These Workflow Executions orchestrate the execution of Activities, which execute a single, well-defined action, such as calling another service, transcoding a media file, or sending an email message.
-In the money transfer application, you have three Activity functions, withdraw(), deposit(), and refund().
+In the money transfer application, you have three Activity methods, withdraw(), deposit(), and refund().
 These symbolize the movement of funds between accounts.

 The following diagram illustrates what happens when you start the Workflow: